BirteSchuppe/BIVIEDES-BIIGLE-video-epifaunal-density-estimation/README.md

 make sure the navigation data is 1s frequency

 make sure the video time starts at 0s
+Birte: probably need to replace the starting video time in the navigation csv file? often I have to remove the first logged navigation row(s) of the csv, since lat and long are often not matching with the lat and long video overlay.This results that the column "sperre log reltime" starts at +2 seconds or more.....

 # order of script needed
 - DONE: load Metadata in